2018 The Far Shores, Art Cafe, Vilnius, Lithuania

 2009 Bachelor of Arts with Honours, Graphic design, Vilnius Academy of Arts, Lithuania

 2017.10 Nemunas Art and culture magazine.
 "Appias Albina.
 Jungtis tarp stilių ir žemynų."

 Vilnius-based artist and freelance graphic designer.
 Appias Albina works in a variety of mediums and styles, including line illustrations, photography, and her own signature Author's monotype.
 Her work is often marked by minimal use of line and colour, well-defined shapes and patterns, organic textures, and natural subject-matter.

-Jevgenja Gluškova was in Vilnius, Lithuania.
+Jevgenja Jones (Gluškova) was born in Vilnius, Lithuania.
 Graduated from the Vilnius Art Academy.
 A participant of various art and music projects, she has had several personal exhibitions in Lithuania and England.
 Since 2015 she has been working under the pseudonym Appias Albina.